 Telecom Infrastructure

-In the telecom sector, investments focus on four areas: deployment and enhancement of the 4G+LTE network; expansion of broadband Internet access; expansion of data transmission/broadband and content over cellular networks; and satellite services (for remote and rural areas of the country).
-Even though the Argentine regulator, ENACOM, recently announced 5G band allocation, 5G deployment remains a mid-term reality in Argentina, given the current status of the fiber optic network required for 5G operational implementation.
-The current fiber optic network covers more than 33,000 km with 85 percent of the fiber “lit” (active), but many localities are still in the dark and Internet speed is 15 percent lower than regional peers.
+In the telecom sector, investments focus on four areas: enhancement of the 4G+LTE network and deployment of the 5G network; expansion of broadband Internet access; expansion of data transmission/broadband and content over cellular networks; and satellite services (for remote and rural areas of the country).
+The current fiber optic network covers more than 36,000 km with 88 percent of the fiber “lit” (active), but many localities are still in the dark, and Internet speed is 15 percent lower than regional peers.
 The Federal Internet Plan network will use state-owned telecommunications and satellite company ARSAT’s fiber optic network as a provider of data transport services at a wholesale level and offer access to local internet service providers, co-ops, municipalities, and SMEs.
-The Argentine government is implementing a “cloud first” policy by investing in and developing a robust national datacenter at ARSAT.
+The Argentine government is implementing a “cloud first” policy by investing in and developing a robust national data center through ARSAT.

 IT Services

-IT Services offer opportunities for U.S. companies in network implementation, management and maintenance, legacy applications, RTE (real-time infrastructure) implementation, remote operation processing, back-up, critical mission services, disaster recovery systems, Internet and network security systems, digital asset management, storage, utility computing, and information systems for rural areas.
-Cloud computing and virtualization-related services will continue to have high demand in 2023.
+IT services offer opportunities for U.S. companies in network implementation, management and maintenance, legacy applications, RTE (real-time infrastructure) implementation, remote operation processing, back-up, critical mission services, disaster recovery systems, Internet and network security systems, digital asset management, storage, utility computing, and information systems for rural areas.
+Cloud computing and virtualization-related services will continue to have high demand in 2025.
 The outsourcing of software development and call/contact centers continues to see new investments, exports, and increased sales in the domestic market.
-Other market conditions will foster growth in IT services, such as the increased use of online platforms for sectors such as banking, e-commerce, and government, have increased awareness related to information technology security.
-A noteworthy factor of which IT service companies should be mindful is that the Argentine Central Bank restricts access to FX markets to pay for imported services.
-U.S. companies should ensure appropriate communication and planning with their local partner or client.
+Other market conditions will foster growth in IT services, such as the increased use of online platforms for sectors such as banking, e-commerce, and government, which have increased awareness related to information technology security.

 Cybersecurity